jerry-git/learn-python3/README.md

 #### Usage

-1. Clone or download the repository.
+1. Clone or download this repository.
 2. Run `jupyter notebook` command in your command line in the repository directory.
-3. Jupyter Notebook session will open in your browser and you can start navigating through the materials.
+3. Jupyter Notebook session will open in the browser and you can start navigating through the materials.

 #### Contributing
 See [contributing](https://github.com/jerry-git/learn-python3/blob/master/CONTRIBUTING.md) guide.